Improving Uncertainty Estimation through Semantically Diverse Language Generation: Experiments

 \section{Experiments}

-\paragraph{Data and models.} We performed experiments on three free-form question-answering datasets, covering a broad range of question-answering settings.
+\paragraph{Data and models.} To ensure a fair comparison of different uncertainty estimation methods within the scope of our computational budget, we decided to align the evaluation tasks with current work by focusing on free-form question answering.
+Thus, we performed experiments on three datasets that cover a broad range of question answering settings.
 To be concrete, we use the over 800 closed-book questions in TruthfulQA \citep{Lin:22a} corresponding to whole sentence answers, the almost 8,000 open-book questions in the development split of CoQA \citep{Reddy:19} corresponding to medium to shorter length answers, and about 8,000 closed-book questions in the training split of TriviaQA \citep{Joshi:17} corresponding to short, precise answers.
-We use a 5-shot, zero-shot, and 10-shot prompt for TruthfulQA, CoQA, and TriviaQA respectively.
+We use a 5-shot, zero-shot, and 10-shot prompt for TruthfulQA, CoQA, and TriviaQA, respectively.
 These datasets are frequently used as benchmarks for uncertainty estimation in NLG due to their strong correlation with human evaluations and the effective performance of ``off-the-shelf'' language models compared to tasks requiring fine-tuning \citep{Kuhn:23, Goyal:23}.
 Each of the three datasets was evaluated with the OPT model family \citep{Zhang:22}, with model sizes ranging from 2.7 to 30 billion parameters.
 Related work suggests that performance trends generalize across transformer-based model families \citep{Duan:23, Manakul:23}.
 In general, the four language models and three datasets assess the performance of uncertainty estimation methods in NLG across varying model sizes, output sequence lengths, and both open-book and closed-book settings.